brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-20.md

 It wasn't himself he was worried about.

----

-1.I'm sure some of you forgot what '*primer pater'* means.
+[^102-1]: I'm sure some of you forgot what '*primer pater'* means.
 In Latin, it translates to 'first father', and it's a term used in wizarding society to refer the first wizard to appear with a particular last name.
 This is usually in relation to a long pureblood line, and is applied retro-actively.
 Snape, however, is banking on the possibility of having a strong pureblood line stretching out for generations.

-are not the only thing Harry draws in his sketchbook, but they are the only things he draws repeatedly.
+[^102-2]: Female students are not the only thing Harry draws in his sketchbook, but they are the only things he draws repeatedly.